Scifabric/pybossa/doc/user/pbs.rst

 .. note::

-    By default PyBossa servers use a rate limit for avoiding abuse of the API.
+    By default PYBOSSA servers use a rate limit for avoiding abuse of the API.
 For this reason, you can only do usually 300 requests per every 15 minutes.
 If you are going to add more than 300 tasks, pbs will detect it and warn you, auto-enabling the throttling for you to respect the limits.